 As a result of its Qualifying Transaction, the Company acquired all of the issued and outstanding shares of Minsud Resources Inc. ("MSR") by way of a three cornered amalgamation resulting in the amalgamation of MSR and 1830835 Ontario Inc., a wholly owned subsidiary of the Company, to form MAI (the "Minsud Transaction").
 At the time of the completion of the Minsud Transaction, MAI became the owner of 95% of the issued outstanding shares of MSA, which was previously held by MSR.
-As at June 30, 2015, MAI held 54,951,699 of the 55,494,299 outstanding common shares of MSA, representing an ownership interest of 99.02%.
+As at September 30, 2015, MAI held 56,451,699 of the 56,994,299 outstanding common shares of MSA, representing an ownership interest of 99.05%.
+Subsequent to September 30, 2015, MAI subscribed for an additional 15,000,000 shares of MSA.

-As of the date of this MD&A, the members of the Company's Board of Directors are Alberto Francisco Orcoyen (Non executive - Chairman), Carlos Alberto Massa (President and Chief Executive Officer), , Howard Coates (Vice-President-Exploration), Scott White, Diego Perazzo, Hugo Dragonetti (Jr) and Carlos Adamo.
-As of the date of this MD&A, Mr. Orcoyen, , Mr Adamo and Mr. White are independent directors, and together, form the Company's audit committee.
-All members of the Company's Board of Directors were re-elected as Board members at the annual Shareholders' Meeting held October 2, 2014, with the exception of Mr. Dragonetti, who was elected to the Company's Board of Directors for the first time effective July 28, 2015.
+As of the date of this MD&A, the members of the Company's Board of Directors are Alberto Francisco Orcoyen (Non executive - Chairman), Carlos Alberto Massa (President and Chief Executive Officer), Howard Coates (Vice-President-Exploration), Scott White, Diego Perazzo, Hugo Dragonetti (Jr) and Carlos Adamo.
+As of the date of this MD&A, Mr. Orcoyen, Mr Adamo and Mr. White form the Company's audit committee.
+All members of the Company's Board of Directors were elected as Board members at the annual Shareholders' Meeting held October 16, 2015,